 Read more about the difference between scondment, temping, and payrolling.

-Do you already employ staff?
-If so, you can ask them if they can work more hours to accommodate any extra work or a staff shortage.
+If you employ staff you can ask them if they can work more hours to help you deal with a staff shortage.
 For example, someone working part-time.
-You can also ask employees to retrain in the field where staff shortages exist within your company.
+You can also ask employees to retrain and take on new roles in your business.
 That way, you will not have to hire new staff immediately.

 Also, see what you can do to ensure that your employees continue to enjoy working for you.

-You can also look for staff abroad to solve your staff shortage.
-You should first do so within the European Economic Area (EEA) and Switzerland.
+If you want to hire staff from abroad, you must first look within the European Economic Area (EEA) and Switzerland.
 Can you not find suitable employees there?
 Then you may start recruiting in other countries.
-You need to check if you need to apply for a visa or work permit.
+You must check yourself if you need to apply for a visa or work permit for foreign staff.

 Interns or trainees work in your company as part of their education.
 With an internship, a student gains work experience.
-For you, an intern can be a way to train future staff, as the intern may later join your company as an employee.
+For you, an intern can be a way to train future staff, as they may later join your company as an employee.
 This allows you to invest in future solutions for a (potential) staff shortage.
-There are rules for interns.
+There are rules for offering internships.
 Such as for the internship agreement and compensation.
-An intern is not the same as an employee.
-Take a look at the checklist working with an intern.
+You may also need to apply for accreditation as a training organisation.

 Your family may also help with your business.
 If your partner works in the business, you may get co-working partner tax relief (meewerkaftrek).
 You can then deduct an amount from your income tax return.
 Your children may also work in your business.